codingwithjulio/sdl2-create-window/README.md

-# SDL2-Starter Linux
+# SDL2 How to Create a Window

-A SDL2 project template ready to be used with VSCode on Linux.
+A SDL2 project template on how to create a window using SLD2.

 ## Pre-requisites

-The project template comes with the links already setup pointing to the original location of the SDL2 and SLD2_image libraries on linux.
+SDL2 installed on your system.

+This project was created on Linux.
+For other systems some adjustements might be necessary.

+A Makefile.mac is provided in case you want to build it on a Mac.

+For windows, the Makefile might need some adjustments as well as the included `.vscode` config files.

 ## Building the application